Connect with us

 Palmiter emphasized the impact diverse representation has had on them personally.

 “There was a moment when I realized that I don’t feel love the same way others do, and it was weird for me, but I have come to terms with it and I accept myself,” they said.
-“But seeing those characters and that representation in other media really did me.
+“But seeing those characters and that representation in other media really did help me.
 It showed me that I’m not the only one in the situation and there are others who feel the same way.”

 Raymond Walker, a trans 10th grade student at Northwest Rankin High School in Flowood, echoed Palmiter.